tanepiper/nell/source/pages/about.md

 <!--
 layout: page
-title: About Hyde
+title: About nell
 date: 2012-12-02 18:00
 published: true
 -->

-[Hyde](http://github.com/tanepiper/hyde) an opinionated static site generator using nodejs.
+[nell](http://github.com/tanepiper/nell) an opinionated static site generator using nodejs.

-Hyde uses Markdown for content, and jade for templating.
+nell uses Markdown for content, and jade for templating.